-This page contains a list of the most frequent issues you might run into when working with Google Cloud SQL instances as well as steps you can take to address them.
-If the information here does not solve your issue, see the Support Overview for getting further help.
+This page contains a list of the most frequent issues you might run into when working with Cloud SQL instances and steps you can take to address them.
+Also review the Known issues, Troubleshooting, and Support page pages.

 Verify that you are authorized to connect